 UCLA Luskin School of Public Affairs

-At the convergence of the fields of social work, urban planning and policymaking, the UCLA Luskin School of Public Affairs identifies and develops emerging areas of research and teaching, cultivating leaders and change agents who advance solutions to society’s most pressing problems.
+At the convergence of the fields of social work, urban planning, and policymaking, the UCLA Luskin School of Public Affairs identifies and develops emerging areas of research and teaching, by cultivating leaders and change agents who advance solutions to society’s most pressing problems.

 The UCLA Nathanson Family Resilience Center